ESH402 - Health Education: Curriculum Study

 This unit is designed to prepare students to teach and assess in the area of health education.
 Drawing on contemporary research, this unit specifically is aimed at preparing students to teach engaging and inclusive health education across the middle years of schooling and is designed to stimulate critical thinking about contemporary school based health education.
 Using an evidenced based approach the unit will examine:

-• teaching and learning strategies to engage students in high quality teaching;
+- teaching and learning strategies to engage students in high quality teaching; and

 Briefing paper/background document 50% - The purpose of this assessment is to enable students to engage with the broader context of health education.
 It requires students to prepare a briefing paper that will provide the background and rationale for the inclusion of a chosen area of health education study.
 This task provides the opportunity to consolidate knowledge in health education and develop a coherent, informed document that both draws from, and applies, contemporary literature in the field.